edneyRoldao/rabbitmq-with-spring/README.md

 # rabbitmq-with-spring

 - This is a simple project to illustrate how to work with rabbitMQ, Java and Spring.
-- There many ways to work with Exchanges in Rabbit, the approach chosen was Topic exchange.
+- There are many ways to work with Exchanges in Rabbit, the approach chosen was Topic exchange.

 ### first thing first you need to install rabbitMQ or run command below if you have docker-compose on your machine. (the file is provided in this repository)